 Designing a Summer Speed Block: From Sub‑16 min 5K to Sub‑33 min 10K

-The morning the sun slipped over the Cotswolds hills
+The morning the sun slipped over the cotswolds hills

-Story development: From marathon fatigue to summer focus
+Story development: from marathon fatigue to summer focus

-Concept exploration: The science of personalised pace zones
+Concept exploration: the science of personalised pace zones

-- Zone 3 – Tempo/threshold: 80‑90 % of max HR, where you start to feel the burn – perfect for 20‑30 min steady runs.
+- Zone 3 – Tempo/threshold: 80‑90 % max HR, where effort ramps up – good for 20‑30 min steady efforts.

-- Zone 4 – VO₂‑max intervals: 90‑95 % of max HR, short bursts of 3‑5 min.
+- Zone 4 – VO₂‑max intervals: 90‑95 % max HR, short bursts lasting 3‑5 min.

-- Zone 5 – Sprint/anaerobic: > 95 % of max HR, all‑out efforts of 30‑90 seconds.
+- Zone 5 – Sprint/anaerobic: above 95 % max HR, all‑out pushes of 30‑90 seconds.

-Practical application: Turning the concept into a self‑coached block
+Practical application: turning the concept into a self‑coached block

 -